18 min read

 Protective provisions grant investors veto rights that they otherwise would be unable to exercise at the board level, due to their percentage stake not constituting a majority.
 In general, they are a very standard practice in relation to key issues, such as a company sale, or stock issuance, because it forces the discussion to include all involved parties.

-Traditionally, they have been deployed to allow the majority shareholder to cleanly force through a sale, by exercising their majority (>50 percent) over the minority shareholders to follow their choice of action.
-I say traditionally, because if all stockholders are of the same class and terms, the demands of the majority investor will most likely be economically aligned with the minority shareholders.
+Traditionally, they have been deployed to allow the majority shareholder to cleanly force through a sale, by exercising their majority (>50%) over the minority shareholders to follow their choice of action.
+I say traditionally because if all stockholders are of the same class and terms, the demands of the majority investor will most likely be economically aligned with the minority shareholders.

-The base template from NVCA demonstrates how the terminology for this clause can be adapted in many ways.
+The term template from NVCA demonstrates how the terminology for this clause can be adapted in many ways.

-Negotiation tactics that entrepreneurs could apply in order to avoid the above, would be to increase the majority vote required (try higher than the opening gambit of 50 percent) to trigger the drag along clauses.
+Negotiation tactics that entrepreneurs could apply in order to avoid the above, would be to increase the majority vote required (try higher than the opening gambit of 50%) to trigger the drag-along clauses.

-In recent years, convertible notes have become increasingly popular.
+Convertible notes are the most popular legal structure for seed-stage companies raising capital.
 The fundamental difference between a convertible note and a straight equity structure is that it is a debt instrument with provisions to convert into equity at a later date.

 There has been much said about convertible note terms and what their ramifications are for conversion.
 For that, I will only focus on the high-level numeric terms and how you can position yourself around them.

 - Cap: A HIGHER cap is better because if triggered, the investor will own less equity at conversion due to being priced closer to the equity round terms.
-A survey from Silicon Legal Strategy (Q3 2015) showed that the median cap size from U.S. deals was $7.5 million.
+The modal range for a cap is that the target priced round valuation is 1.8x** higher**.

 - Discount: A LOWER rate is better as investors will be converting closer to the fundamentals included in your future priced round.
-The same data as above gave guidance that a 20 percent discount is par for the course.
+The same data as above gives guidance that a 20% discount is par for the course.

-- Interest Rate: Often overlooked; due to recent years of low interest rates and because generally, no interest coupons are ever actually exchanged.
+- Interest Rate: Often overlooked because generally, no interest coupons are ever actually exchanged.
 As a formality, a LOWER interest rate will benefit you, when the interest is accrued up into issued stock.
-The majority of rates within the SLS survey fell between the four to eight percent range, but this will be tied to the underlying floating benchmark rate for your market.
+The rate will be tied to the underlying floating benchmark rate for your market.

 The obvious intention for investors is for the note to convert during your next round: a priced equity round.

-This article demonstrates the intricate trade offs that can exist when negotiating investment rounds.
+The points discussed demonstrate the intricate trade-offs that can exist when negotiating investment rounds.
 An investor’s involvement does not end once the check is cashed, and the explanation of these clauses shows how they can significantly influence the outcome of their investment in other ways.